rubocop/rubocop/manual/cops_rails.md

 Checks that ActiveRecord aliases are not used.
 The direct method names are more clear and easier to read.
+This cop only applies to Rails >= 4.
+If you are running Rails < 4 you should disable the Rails/ActiveRecordAliases cop or set your TargetRailsVersion in your .rubocop.yml file to 3.2, etc.

 ### Examples